Orientation of orbital planes of planetary systems detected in microlensing campaigns: Building the likelihood function

-In this study we are using the position angles of the microlensing planets to build up a statistics to compare with our theoretical distribution.
-However, microlensing may be biased toward some specific position angles by anaccounted selection effects.
+In this study we are using the position angles of the microlensing planets to build up a statistics to be compared with our theoretical distribution.
+However, microlensing may be biased toward some specific position angles by unaccounted selection effects.
 It is in fact well known that the distribution of relative proper motion between lens and source is asymmetric due to the rotational motion of the disk (see e.g. Fig. 2 of \citet{Koshimoto2020}).
 This would not be a problem if the angles $\alpha$ between the proper motion direction and the planet-star direction were truly randomly distributed.
-In reality, the microlensing efficiency depends on $\alpha$, as it can be appreciated from Fig. \ref{Fig eff alpha}.
-This plot has never been presented in previous studies of planetary microlensing efficiency \citep{Gaudi2000}, which typically average over $\alpha$ and focus on the dependencies on planetary mass and separation.
-We have derived it by injecting planets with mass ratios between $10^{-6}$ and $10^{-3}$ and separations between $0.2$ and $5$ Einstein radii.
-We have simulated light curves with a sampling of one point per hour and evaluted the chi square difference between a planetary fit and a single-lens fit.
-We have then counted detections based on a conventional threshold $\Delta\chi^2=100$ and reported the fractions of detections in Fig. \ref{Fig eff alpha}.
-We have also tried different samplings and thresholds finding similar results.
+In reality, the microlensing efficiency depends on $\alpha$, as it can be appreciated from Fig. \ref{Fig eff alpha}\footnote{A similar plot can be found in \citep{Saggese2025}, while typical efficiency calculations average over $\alpha$ and focus on the dependencies on planetary mass and separation \citep{Gaudi2000}.}.
+We have derived it by counting the number of trajectories featuring a planetary deviation with $\Delta \chi^2$ above some threshold for a planet at given separation $s$ and mass ratio $q$ for a trajectory with angle $\alpha$ as we vary the impact parameter $u_0$.
+Such ``cross section'' has then been normalized with respect to the average over all $\alpha$'s, thus removing the dependence on the chosen threshold.

-Fig. \ref{Fig eff alpha} shows that microlensing efficiency peaks at angles between $20^\circ$ and $30^\circ$ because it is easier to intercept a planetary caustic at such intermediate angles.
-Nevertheless, the ratio between the minimum and maximum efficiency is about 1.7, so this bias is relatively mild.

-In order to take this bias into account in our analysis, we should modify the weight of each planet $w_{ij}$ in Eq. (\ref{likelihood}) as follows
+Since each planet $i$ in our sample has its own parameters, we keep all parameters from each model $j$, except $\alpha$ and $u_0$, and calculate the normalized cross sections $\epsilon_{ij}(\alpha)$ as in Fig. \ref{Fig eff alpha}.
+The weight assigned to the model of the planet in the likelihood (\ref{likelihood}) is then divided by such efficiency.
+Taking into account the multiplicity of the planetary system $m$, the full weight of each model $j$ for planet $i$ is

-In this way, planets found at disfavored angles will count a bit more than planets found at favored angles.
-By restoring a flat distribution in $\alpha$, we compensate for the only selection effect intervening in our analysis.
+A planet found in spite of a lower efficiency will thus count a bit more than a planet found at an $\alpha$ with higher efficiency.
+By restoring a flat distribution in $\alpha$, we compensate for the only clear bias effect intervening in our analysis.
+We note that this correction is relatively mild, since the efficiencies for different angles change by a factor of two at most.